Calorique

 Guacamole Source Review: Two Tablespoons, Half Cup, Fiber, Fat, and Restaurant Portions

-Reviewed May 21, 2026.
-This page separates guacamole itself from chips, tacos, burritos, and restaurant serving sizes because the surrounding meal often drives total calories.
+Reviewed June 2, 2026.
+This page answers guacamole nutrition searches with a measured 2 tablespoon serving first, then separates the dip from chips, tacos, burritos, bowls, and restaurant side cups because the surrounding meal often drives total calories.

 • Calorique lists guacamole at 160 calories, 14.7g fat, 8.5g carbs, and 6.7g fiber per 100g.